Restaurant labor costs, like labor costs in the rest of the economy, typically account for a large portion of a restaurant’s expenses.

 1. Verify time and attendance

-Employees punching in for their late-arriving friends—a.k.a “Buddy clocking”—disappears when using a biometric (fingerprint) device to identify employees on-premise.
+Employees punching in for their late-arriving friends—a.k.a “Buddy clocking”—disappear when using a biometric (fingerprint) device to identify employees on-premise.
 No more paying for employees who show up late or stay beyond their scheduled time.
 A digital system also ensures employee hours are recorded accurately.
 Not so long ago, managers added up employee time cards manually, creating opportunities for discrepancies.
 With a digital system like SynergySuite, time on the job working is tracked automatically and accurately to the second.
 Same for taking mandated breaks.
-Each time hourly staffers take a breather, that time is not only deducted automatically from their shift totals, it’s documented permanently.
+Each time hourly staffers take a breather, that time is not only deducted automatically from their shift totals, but it’s also documented permanently.

 2. Simplify predictive scheduling